 How do I decide how many RSS items to include and/or how often to send the message?

 Consider the cadence at which your feed is typically updated, the type of content, and the audience.
 Email deliverability is a consideration in addition to the frequency the RSS feed typically updates.
-Remember, the message will not send if there are no new feed items since the last message.
+Remember, the message will not be sent if there are no new feed items since the last message.

 Example #1 - Feed reliably updates multiple times per week, engaged audience